Opinions

 However, if you’re not an experienced business leader and this is your first time running a company, hiring an employee is probably new territory for you.

 The cost of employing somebody is high and you probably don’t have a huge amount of money to play with at this point so any mistakes could mean bad news for your business.
-If you’re about to hire your first employee, make sure that you avoid these common mistakes.
+You can vet potential and current employees by asking them to take behavioural assessments like DiSC to see what their work ethic is like.
+This can help you get a feel for how they are likely to fit in and operate while working.
+So if you’re about to hire new employees, make sure that you avoid these common mistakes and find your teams DiSC personalities.

 Classifying Workers Incorrectly